What Is a Crouton?Get the recipe for Caesar Salad with Parmesan Croutons

 - Add bread cubes to butter mixture, stirring until cubes are evenly coated.

 - Spread bread cubes in a single layer in a shallow baking pan or on a baking sheet.
-Bake in a 300 degree F oven for 10 minutes; stir, bake about 10 minutes more or until bread cubes are crisp and golden.
+Bake in a 300 degree F oven for 10 minutes; stir then bake about 10 minutes more or until bread cubes are crisp and golden brown.
 Cool completely.

 Tip: If you want to flavor croutons using a natural cheese, such as cheddar, Gruyere, or Asiago, sprinkle about 1/4 cup of shredded cheese over the croutons midway through baking.